-Enjoying a Japanese bath is an unique cultural experience.
-For first timers it may be a little intimidating, but once you get used to it, the Japanese bath often becomes an addiction; relaxing, healing, and regenerating its followers.
+Enjoying a Japanese bath is a unique cultural experience.
+For first-timers it may be a little intimidating, but once you get used to it, the Japanese bath often becomes an addiction; relaxing, healing, and regenerating its followers.

 Below is a general outline of the layout of a sample bath (either hot spring or not), a simple how to bathe guide, and some tips.
 Learning a few pointers will help you navigate the watery world of the Japanese bath smoothly.

 The entrance to baths are often marked by “noren” curtains; blue for male and red for female.
 Most baths require you to take of your shoes or slippers before entering.
 Sometimes accommodations switch baths, the bath that is for men in the evening may be for women the next morning, so confirm the correct one before entering.